//blog · opinionOPINION

 Why This Model Is Fundamentally Broken

-Here's the thing that bothers me most: this pricing model creates a perverse incentive.
+This pricing model creates a perverse incentive.
 The platform makes MORE money when your AI handles MORE conversations.
 But you — the customer — don't actually benefit from paying more.
+Think about it:

-• You expand to new markets → More conversations in different languages → AI handles them well → Your bill increases
+• You expand to new markets → more conversations → AI handles them well → your bill increases

 You're literally being punished for success.
 The better your business does, the more you pay.
 The better the AI performs, the more you pay.
 It's backwards.